-audience rating 2.7 stars from 6 votes - click to vote
+audience rating: 3.2 stars from 11 votes - click to vote

 In reality, you will find gay sunbathers on every beach along Sitges’ promenade.
 However, Bassa Rodona (part of Platja de la Ribera, just past the breakwater) is the most gay-popular beach.

-It’s very easy to find – only because it is usually full of buff-looking men!
+It’s very easy to find, because it is usually full of buff-looking men.
 From the town, walk along the promenade to the third beach zone, just in front of the (rather good) Hotel Calipolis.
-In peak season, the area is packed, so if you want a sun bed, it’s best to arrive before lunch.
+In peak season, the area is packed, so if you want a sun bed, it’s best to arrive around lunch time.

-audience rating 3.8 stars from 10 votes - click to vote
+audience rating: 3.7 stars from 18 votes - click to vote

 To get to Platja de l’Home Mort, walk (or take a taxi) to Club Atlantida.
 Continue along the coastal path past the straight nudist beach, after which you will come to the gay nudist beach.